Latest posts by ASA Editor, M.D. (see all)

 Periodic limb movements frequently accompany restless legs.
 These leg movements are repetitive, rhythmic jerking movements most often of the legs, but which can also occur in the arms, during sleep.
 Periodic limb movements are often completely unknown to the sleeper, but a bed partner is able to observe these rhythmic movements.
 Hundreds of these jerking movements during sleep result in brief arousals and awakenings and then sleepiness during the day.
 If a person with restless legs is finally able to fall asleep at night, they often have periodic limb movements during sleep.

 Narcolepsy is associated with extreme sleepiness during the day, and it is thought to be a less common sleep disorder than sleep apnea or restless legs/periodic limb movements.
-Narcolepsy is associated with an abnormality in the timing of REM (rapid eye movement) or dreaming sleep.
+Narcolepsy is associated with an abnormality in the timing of REM sleep (rapid eye movement) or dreaming sleep.
 Symptoms of narcolepsy can include cataplexy (loss of muscle tone during the day with strong emotions), sleep paralysis (an inability to move upon falling asleep or waking up), and hypnagogic hallucinations (vivid, dreamlike experiences which occur during waking before sleep onset).

 Circadian rhythm disturbances are a misalignment between a desired schedule of sleeping and waking times and the times that you actually feel like sleeping and waking.
 In advanced sleep phase syndrome if your desired sleep times are between 10 pm and 6 am, you may feel, for example, ready to sleep at 7 pm and then wake up early at 3 am.
 In delayed sleep phase syndrome, you may not feel sleepy, for example, until 1 am and then wake up late at 9 am.
 In both of these situations you can feel drowsy during the day at times when you want to remain alert.